frankstepanski/js-fullstack-course/readme.md

   />
 </a>

-# 👋 Welcome to Full-Stack Software Engineering Bootcamp
+# 👋 Welcome to Full-Stack Software Engineering

 Have you ever wondered how apps like Spotify, TikTok, or ChatGPT are built?
 Behind every animation, button click, and login flow is **code** — the language developers use to communicate with computers and bring ideas to life.